 Resources for Australians Moving to Canada

 Australians have been coming to Canada in droves for years, and that flow of people doesn’t look like it will slow anytime soon.
-Australians first landing in Canada can rest easy, however, knowing they can seek support from any of the following resources:
+Australians first landing in Canada on a business visa can rest easy, however, knowing they can seek support from any of the following resources:

 Canadian Australian Chamber of Commerce – Established in 2005, this organization draws on the long history of trade relations between Canada and Australia and “aims to build quality business connections and promote trade & investment between Canada and Australia.”